Xakaiczar/ProjectXCompany/Log File 1 - General Design Principles.md

 ### Single Responsibility Principle
 Each class should only really do one thing.
 This is called the Single Responsibility Principle, part of the SOLID design principles for object-oriented programming.
 In that vein, each class I write tends to be atomic, handling one single part of an object's functionality.
 I have two different design philosophies for components:
 - **Property components:** these components represent a single property or action.
 Their sole responsibility is to either modify or return a piece of data attached to an object (such as a player's health), or perform a function on that object (for instance, pathfinding for a unit on a grid-based game).
-These components cannot operate alone; they describe what an object is and what it can do, but not how it must do it.
+These components cannot operate alone; they describe what an object is and what it can do, but not how or when it must do it.
 - **Behavioural components**: these components coordinate property components in order to create a desired behaviour in the object they're attached to.
 While a bit more complex, their sole purpose is to decide when certain actions must be taken, as well as the conditions under which properties can change.
 These components are almost like the "brains" of the object, tying together data and functions to create more complex behaviours.

 For example: `Health` would be a "property component", as it stores a value, as well as methods to modify and return that value for UI or logical processing elsewhere in the program.
 However, in order to adhere to the Single Responsibility Principle, it does _not_ contain any logic about if or when that object dies, nor what happens after.
 That is decided by `Unit`.
 For instance, when the value of `Health` reaches 0, a `Unit` may trigger a death function, which would disable the unit object and possibly trigger any animation / sfx / vfx / etc from another property component.